 The Changing Ocean

-At the Bergen Aquarium, Aurora Vortex led the curation, design, scriptwriting, and direction of The Changing Ocean – an immersive installation that takes visitors on a journey beneath the ocean’s surface.
-This 360-degree experience, with seamless floor-to-ceiling projections and dynamic soundscapes, guides audiences from coastal waters to the mysterious depths of 3.000 meters below sea level – and back up through the water column.
+At Bergen Aquarium, Aurora Vortex led the curation, concept development, design, scriptwriting, and creative direction of The Changing Ocean — a permanent immersive installation that takes visitors on a journey beneath the ocean’s surface through 360-degree visuals and sound-led storytelling.

 The Changing Ocean – Case Study